Landing rays and ray Cannon-Thurston maps

 \begin{theorem}\textup{(\cite[Theorem 16.2]{dani-riley-fracdis})} Suppose $G=A*_CB$ is an amalgamation of finitely generated groups.
 Let $f:\N\map\N$ be a function such that $n\le f(n)$ for all $n\in\N$.
 Further, suppose $C$ is qi embedded in $A$ and Dist$^B_C\simeq f$.
 Then Dist$^G_A\simeq f$. \end{theorem}

-Theorem \ref{distortion amalgam} and Corollary \ref{mat-oguni exp} give the following immediate application. \begin{prop} Suppose $F<H$ are non-elementary hyperbolic groups, and $(F,H)$ is not a CT pair with $\text{Dist}^H_F\simeq f$ for some function $f:\N\map\N$.
+Theorem \ref{distortion amalgam} and Corollary \ref{mat-oguni exp} give the following immediate application. \begin{prop} Suppose $F<H$ are non-elementary hyperbolic groups, and $(F,H)$ is not a Cannon--Thurston pair with $\text{Dist}^H_F\simeq f$ for some function $f:\N\map\N$.
 Moreover, suppose $F$ is a free group of finite rank.
-Then given any non-elementary hyperbolic group $G_1$ there is a hyperbolic group $G_1<G$ such that $\text{Dist}^{G}_{G_1}\simeq f$ and $(G_1,G)$ is not a CT pair. \end{prop}
+Then given any non-elementary hyperbolic group $G_1$ there is a hyperbolic group $G_1<G$ such that $\text{Dist}^{G}_{G_1}\simeq f$ and $(G_1,G)$ is not a Cannon--Thurston pair. \end{prop}

 In \cite[pp. 159]{mitra-trees} examples of free subgroups of hyperbolic groups were constructed exhibiting an (at least) iterated exponential distortion function.
 See also \cite{bbd-cat-1disto} where it was shown that the lower bound established in \cite[pp. 159]{mitra-trees} is, in fact, the distortion function for many examples.
 We recall the construction quickly.